Skalar/ink_file_picker/README.md

 When making requests to the API errors may occur. `InkFilePicker::ClientError` or `InkFilePicker::ServerError` will be raised if we are getting 4xx or 5xx responses back from File Picker.
 All errors inherits from `InkFilePicker::Error`.

+We may also fail with a `InkFilePicker::UnexpectedResponseError`.
+This happens when for instance you ask File Picker to download a URL, but the server for the given URL fails to respond within five(?) seconds.
+We will then get a 200 OK, but the body will reveal the timeout error in text and the UnexpectedResponseError is raised.

 ## Contributing